Monday, May 29, 2017

 Mum’s had a mild stroke.
 It came on while she was driving home from Tauranga.
 As I understand, she started to feel the symptoms while driving over the harbour bridge.
 I must admit the thought of her having a stroke on a curving motorway at 80kmph is rather unnerving.
 Even more so after she confessed to driving all the way home before finally stopping and seeking help.

 She’s now in the hospital.
 The doctors have been running tests, dye contrast scans, and monitoring her blood work.
 It appears that she’s had a minor vascular stroke but should make a full recovery.
-The doctors have told her that the CRT scan indicates that she’s probably also had a series of micro strokes in the past.
+The doctors have told her that the CRT scan indicates that she’s probably had a series of micro strokes in the past.

 UPDATE: 30 May